A snapshot of the Kensington community

 How would you rate the trash service in your community?

-Over the time we have been giving this survey, Kensington residents’ overall satisfaction with police and fire department response have each fallen slightly, although the percentage of people who rated those services “very good” (top band of color) has grown.
+Over the time we have been giving this survey, respondents’ overall satisfaction with police and fire department response have each fallen slightly, although the percentage of people who rated those services “very good” (top band of color) has grown.
 Trash service didn’t fare as well.
 Less than half as many residents rated it “good” or “very good” in 2020 as they had seven years earlier.

 NKCDC is the reason I feel positive that these issues are being addressed.